Union County (New Jersey) Property Tax Calculator 2026

 Example Property Tax Calculation (Union County, 2026)

-1. Appraised / Market Value – The current value of the property.
+• Appraised Value: The current estimated market value of your property.

 Union County property taxes are allocated across multiple districts, including local health services, open space, schools, and municipal budgets.
 Each portion contributes to the overall tax rate, which varies by municipality, helping residents understand exactly where their property tax payments are applied.